aroberge/reeborg-world-creation/animated-images.md

     turn_left()
 ```

 [^1]: You may recall that running a program means creating a series of frames which are then displayed one by one.
 When they are displayed, the value of global variables like `RUR.ANIMATION_TIME` has been set and will not change until a program is stopped and the world reloaded.

+[^2]: This may require using robot images larger than a grid square.